Office Christmas Party Top Tips + Outfits!

 And not forgetting the Men, for who we might say it’s actually more tricky?
 Hmmm – Here are some ideas from the Idleman on how to get away from that safe, boring suit…and mix it up a little.

-Men’s Christmas Party outfit ideas
+Men’s Office Christmas Party ideas

-So once you’ve got the outfit sorted – here are some do’s and don’ts for the big office party event!
+So once you’ve got the outfit sorted – here are some do’s and don’ts for the big office Christmas party event!

 - DO show up — or, at the very least, RSVP

-The worst thing is to say you’re going and not show up on the day.
+Let’s get the basics right, the worst thing is to say you’re going and not show up on the day.
 Parties aren’t cheap and every head costs.
 Plus, senior management DO take note of who makes the effort to go to events and if they’re a ‘real’ team player.
 Make sure you go if you can, unless you have a very good excuse as it all gets noted.

 - DO arrive and depart on time